asingam2017/fa18-516-11/paper/paper.md

 to enable proper load balancing and high availability of the cloud foundry environment.
 Each router maintains a dynamic route table with all details of the deployed applications.
-Gorouter interacts with Cloud Controller and Droplet Execution Agent (*DEA*) to fa- cilitate the updated routing information across the Cloud Foundry Environment.
+Gorouter interacts with Cloud Controller and Droplet Execution Agent (*DEA*) to facilitate the updated routing information across the Cloud Foundry Environment.
 Router is implemented in Go programming language that can ofer optimal performance.

 ### UAA and Login Server

-User Account and Authentication (*UAA*) and Login Server compo- nentsaretheidentitymanagementsysteminCloudFoundry.
+User Account and Authentication (*UAA*) and Login Server components are the identity management system in CloudFoundry.
 Cloud Foundry uses OAuth2 (Open Authorization) standards driven token- based authentication and authorization to manage user security tokens.